Rustam-Abrahamyan/Rustam-Abrahamyan/README.md

 ##### Hi, I'm Rustam:

 -   🔭 I’m currently working on building and improving a computer networking automation tool in [Netris](https://www.netris.ai/overview/).
--   🎓 I'm currently learning more Rust, C++, and NLP.
+-   🎓 I'm currently learning more Go.
 -   🪐 Looking forward to global net-zero, Mars (& the rest of space), and nuclear fusion.
 -   💬 Ask me about data science, engineering, or literally anything!
 -   📫 You can reach me with the links below: